From Ketosis to True Nourishment: Why Lion Diet Isn’t Meant to Last Forever

 I love this smoothie!
 I drink it with my breakfast almost every day—or sometimes for a quick lunch.
 It’s such a great way to make sure I get my collagen in daily.
 It’s also a great source of protein and healthy carbs!

 If it’s your whole meal, use low-fat or full-fat yogurt to get some fats in.
-Or go with nonfat yogurt if you’ve got another fat source in your meal (like eggs or buttery sweet potatoes).
+Or go with nonfat yogurt if you’ve got another fat source in your meal.

-You can also switch up the fruit additions—this morning I added half a cup of frozen wild raspberries for extra carbs.
-I also love this little glass blender I found on Amazon, so I don’t have to pull out and wash my big Vitamix every time: https://amzn.to/40M02kw
+I love this little glass blender I found on Amazon, so I don’t have to pull out and wash my big Vitamix every time: https://amzn.to/40M02kw

 Ingredients: